Modern Slavery Statement

 B) ORGANISATIONAL STRUCTURE

-With the exception of Business Development Teams, there is one centralised office in which all employees work: 3rd Floor, Premiere House, Elstree Way, Borehamwood, Hertfordshire, WD6 1JH.
-The Group consists of 2 divisions within the organisation; Enterprise Finance (Broking) & West One (Lending).
+There are two offices with the principal office being: 3rd Floor, Premiere House, Elstree Way, Borehamwood, Hertfordshire, WD6 1JH.
+The Business Development Team are peripatetic.
+The Group consists of 2 divisions within the organisation; Broking & Lending.

 The organisation is controlled by a Board of Directors.

 The main activity carried out by the organisation is specialist mortgage advice, packaging and lending services.
-The organisation performs the activities of the aforementioned via our office based in Borehamwood, digital marketing activities and business development teams.
+The organisation performs the activities of the aforementioned via our offices based in Borehamwood and Gerrards Cross, digital marketing activities and business development teams.
 The demand for our services is relatively consistent throughout the year.

 The labour supplied to the Group in pursuance of its operation is carried out wholly within in the United Kingdom.